UUbaidd/Transformer_Form_Scratch/README.md

 In second function which is merge_vocab, you are combining mostly occurred paired.
 If you take another example , for word {“N E W E S T”:1}, its pairs would be (N E):1 , (E W):1, (W E):1, (E S):1, (S, T):1.
 It would merge mostly occurred like NE W E S T: 1.
 In second iteration it would become (NE, W):1, (W, E):1, (E, S):1 , (S, T):1 so after merge_vocab function {“NEW E S T” :1}.
 This will go till last iteration and then in last iteration It would become (‘NEWES’ ’T’) -> {‘NEWEST’:1}

 As frequency of each pair is same so it will pick first one, otherwise it picks the word with highest frequency.

+**Positional Embedding**
+Positional Embeddings:
+Then comes positional embeddings.
+Before this we generate embedding matrix and initialise it with random values.
+Then standard sinusoidal formula is :

+PE_(pos, 2i) = sin(pos / 10000^2i/d_model)
+PE_(pos, 2i+1) = cos(pos / 10000^2i/d_model)

+Pos -> it is position of a word, generated previously and in this formula it represents row 2i  -> it represents col. We use it in loop so “I” represents iteration.
+For even positions we use 2i and for odd positions we use 2i+1.
+We use sin and cos function, think of sin and cos and longitude and latitude of word.
+One represents longitude and second one represents latitude.
+By using one, we can’t find relative position of a word.
+The number 10000 represents wavelength.
+Scientist use this value because circle completes after very long run, means value does not repeat after short time.
+In some model it is 100000, 500000, so it depends on usage of model.
+D_model represents dimensions of model.

+If we have eight values, the model with run of i=0-3 as in one iteration it fills two slots sin for odd and cos for even slot.
+For example.
+Pos = 2, i=0 (slot 0 and 1), d_model = 8
+For i=0
+Q = pos/10000^2i/d_modle
+Q = 2/ 10000^0/8
+Q= 2
+Now:
+Slot 0: PE(2,0) = sin(2)
+Slot 1: PE(2,1) = cos(2)
+Then i=1,2,3
+For i=3
+Q3 = 2/10000^6/8
+Q3 = 2/1000
+Q3 = 0.002
+Slot 6: PE(2,6) = sin(0.002)
+Slot 7: PE(2,7) = cos(0.002)

+PE for pos 2 = [sin(2), cos(2), ……., cos(0.002)]

+As these vector’s dimensions are same compare to word embedding matrix, so we perform element wise addition.

+Final Embedding = Word Embedding + Positional Embedding